 The Arts Advantage: Impacts of Arts Education on Boston Students

-Dr. Daniel Brown from Texas A&M University and Dr. Brian Kisida from the University of Missouri completed a study in 2019 that found when students are enrolled in arts course, their attendance modestly improves by 0.2 percent.
+Dr. Daniel Brown from Texas A&M University and Dr. Brian Kisida from the University of Missouri completed a study in 2019 that found when students are enrolled in art courses, their attendance modestly improves by 0.2 percent.
 This effect translates into nine additional days of instruction for a class of 25 students.
-Students who have been chronically absent experience the greatest impacts, attending 1.1 more days per year when enrolled in arts courses.
+Students who have been chronically absent experience the greatest impacts, attending 1.1 more days per year when enrolled in art courses.

 Using Multi-Genre Arts Programming to Support Creative Engagement and Social and Emotional Learning in Middle-School Students with Autism

 In 2019, researchers from Ivymount School had hypothesized that a multi-genre arts program would not only provide an opportunity for students with autism to experiment with a wide range of artistic genres – including drama, music, puppetry, visual arts and movement – but also to develop social and emotional skills in the context of a safe and highly-motivating learning environment.
 They found through their works that participation in the ArtAbility program increased creative engagement; and improved social and emotional skills, including self-advocacy, social interactions, friendships, emotion regulation, flexibility, showing support for others and self-confidence.

 Effects of Creative Dance-Based Exercise on Gait Performance in Adolescents with Cerebral Palsy

 Researchers from Korea in 2020 conducted a study to explore creative dance-based (CD) exercise as a rehabilitation intervention for adolescents with cerebral palsy (CP).
 They found that the participants who received dance exercises had significantly improved body cathexis scale scores.
 They concluded that CD-based exercise can improve motor function, gait performance and body image in adolescents with CP.